• Skip to primary navigation

 Enjoy!

-A delicious family favorite!
-This recipe makes a 9x13 pan and freeze/reheats well.
-Meatless and gluten free.
+Loaded with spinach and asparagus, this vegetable risotto is a family favorite!
+This recipe makes a 9x13 pan and reheats and freezes well.

 4.80 from 5 votes